 Due to the nature of walk-in tutoring, we cannot guarantee one-on-one tutoring for individuals.
 However, our tutors have been trained extensively on how to effectively manage a group-based tutoring center.
 If you prefer one-on-one tutoring, please fill out a tutor request form and specify that you would like one-on-one tutoring, and we will explore options with you on how to find an individual tutor.

 Is it alright if I bring friends to the Math, Science, and Business Center?

 If they require or could be helped by our tutoring services, then we would strongly encourage bringing friends down.
 Tutoring groups with friends can be some of the most productive sessions in a tutoring environment.
 However, out of respect for others that may be studying, if the friends are here for strictly social purposes, we ask that you refrain and socialize outside of the Math, Science, and Business Center.

 Students are expected to bring all study materials required for a successful session; this INCLUDES bringing their own textbooks.
 Any textbooks that we may have are for tutors' reference only.

 Are there solutions manuals that students can use?

 Any access to solutions manuals that our tutors have is for their benefit to quickly get students on the right track with their session.
 Answer manuals are never to be directly used by students.

-What if I have a complaint or a suggestion about the Mathematics & Science Center?
+What if I have a complaint or a suggestion about the Math, Science, and Business Center?